pedramzs/pedyfun-NLP/README.md

 	2. make sure python(>3.5) is installed

-	3.	a. make a Virtualenv by: apt-get install python-virtualenv
+	3. make a Virtualenv by: python -m venv .
-		b. or install the Virtualenv available here by: source env create -f pedy.yml

 	4. activate the virtual env by: source bin/activate